wp-plugins/ns-cloner-site-copier/readme.txt

 2. All new Add-on manager

 == Changelog ==
+= 3.0.4.8 =
+* Fixed one-click cloning issue
+* Fixed a few bugs relating to upload paths and replacements

 = 3.0.4.7 =
 * Added WP 4.1 compatibility status
 * Added additional error handling for systems that can't read external feeds for the sidebar